-Kenko Sushi has been in business since 2012, serving tasty Japanese cuisine to the Kingston community.
-Their interior design is associated with luxury as can be seen in their purple and gold colour scheme.
-The dinning space is small but still very comfortable.
+Kenko Sushi has been serving tasty Japanese cuisine to the Kingston community since 2012.
+Their interior design is associated with luxury and features a purple and gold colour scheme.
+The dining space is small but still very comfortable.

 My friend and I stopped by in late March after visiting LeMoine Point.
 My friend ordered the Dashi Tofu and California on Fire roll.
 I ordered the Maki Dinner B, which came with California, Spicy Salmon and Dynamite rolls.
 We were served miso soup, salad and clear noodles as appetizers.
 Everything was very tasty and fresh.
 The meal ended with a free cream puff, which was excellent.

 The non-food aspect of the restaurant was mixed.
 Their service was friendly and efficient.
-Their washrooms were clean and well stocked.
+Their washrooms were clean and well-stocked.
 The only concern I have is with their health inspection record.
-They have had repeated violations and some of these are critical issues.
-I hope that they will improve their food handling as everything else was very good.
+They have had repeated violations, and some of them involved critical issues.
+I hope that they will improve their food handling, as everything else was very good.

 A Bit of History

 The colours of the interior evoke a sense of luxury.
-The deep purple wall colour is synonymous with opulence as it is the colour of royalty in the past.
+The deep purple wall colour is synonymous with opulence, as it was the colour of royalty in the past.
 The side wall is also symbolic of grandeur as it is a shade of golden yellow.
-This textured wall is nicely lit by wall grazing lighting.
-Red pendant lights also softly illuminate the dinning space.
+This textured wall is nicely lit by wall-grazing lighting.
+Red pendant lights also softly illuminate the dining space.
 Large windows at the front of the restaurant provide lots of additional natural lighting.

-My friend and I were taking a leisurely stroll at Lemoine Point in late March and afterwards wanted to go for sushi.
+My friend and I took a leisurely stroll at Lemoine Point in late March and decided afterward that we wanted to go for sushi.
 Kenko was the closest sushi restaurant we could find.
-It was only about a 7-minute drive from Lemoine Point.
-We weren't sure whether Kenko was a good restaurant, but they had some good reviews so we decided to try it.
+It was only about a seven-minute drive from Lemoine Point.
+We weren't sure whether Kenko was a good restaurant, but they had some good reviews, so we decided to try it.

 I chose a sushi combo, which is served with miso soup and salad.
-I got the Maki Dinner B, containing 10 pieces of Dynamite roll, 6 pieces of California roll, and 6 pieces of Spicy Salmon roll.
-The Dynamite roll has fried shrimp, crab meat, avocado and cucumber.
+I got the Maki Dinner B, which contained 10 pieces of Dynamite roll, six pieces of California roll, and six pieces of Spicy Salmon roll.
+The Dynamite roll had fried shrimp, crab meat, avocado and cucumber.
 The very popular California roll contained crab meat, cucumber and avocado.
-The Spicy Salmon roll is made of salmon mixed with spicy mayo and tempura bits.
-The whole combo costs $18.50.
+The Spicy Salmon roll consisted of salmon mixed with spicy mayo and tempura bits.
+The whole combo cost $18.50.

 Sushi Combo Dinner B

-At the end of the meal, we were given free dessert--a small cream puff for each of us.
+At the end of the meal, we were given free dessert—a small cream puff for each of us.
 It was delightful.
-Just the right amount of creaminess and sweetness.
-Great way to end a meal!
+It had just the right amount of creaminess and sweetness.
+What a great way to end a meal!

-The state of a restaurant's washroom is often an indication of their cleanliness, upkeep and attention to detail.
-I used their washroom on our visit.
+The state of a restaurant's washroom is often an indication of its cleanliness, upkeep and attention to detail.
+I used their washroom during our visit.
 The washroom was quite large and airy.
-It was clean and well stocked.
+It was clean and well-stocked.
 I was pleased with their washroom.

-The local Health Unit does regular health inspections of food facilities and post their results on their website.
-I went on there to see how Kenko did on their most recent inspection.
+The local Health Unit does regular health inspections of food facilities and posts the results on their website.
+I visited their site to see how Kenko did on their most recent inspection.
 They were last inspected on April 16, 2019.
-They incurred two critical, and three non-critical violations, all of them repeat infractions.
-The two critical offences were 1) using handwashing station other than for handwashing of employees and 2) failure to protect food from contamination or adulteration.
+They incurred two critical and three non-critical violations, all of which were repeat infractions.
+The two critical offences were 1) using a handwashing station for purposes other than handwashing and 2) failure to protect food from contamination or adulteration.
 They have quite a record of health violations in the past as well.
-I'm fairly concerned as they continue to do so poorly on their health inspections.
+I'm fairly concerned that they continue to do so poorly on their health inspections.

 © 2019 Simon Lam